nick-testing/SDL_texturedemo/README.md

 ## SDL Texture Demo
-Demonstration of advanced rendering features using libSDL2 and SDL_image
+Demonstration of advanced rendering features using libSDL2, image, ttf and mixer libraries

 ### Prerequisites
 - Requries libSDL2, libSDL2-image, libSDL2-ttf, g++ compiler and git in order to run.
 Installation instructions are provided below: